 The objective is to provide an inclusive regional playground in a suitably sized space for outdoor and natural play and value-add other existing recreational opportunities and facilities.

 Set within the remnant edge of Duffy’s Forest bushland, the existing playground equipment will be replaced with a range of play equipment and nature-play experiences for all ages and abilities.
 This playground will sensitively blend with the Showground’s character, referencing its cultural history and indigenous vegetation.
 The play area will not only be a destination place for children and their families, but also add recreational value to the Showground’s diverse mix of existing open space opportunities.

-The playground concept design plan that has been prepared by specialist playground designer, Fiona Robbe Landscape Architect, together with Council’s landscape architects and other technical staff.
-Project construction is planned to commence in late 2018 subject to the outcome of Council's tendering processes.
+The concept design has been prepared by specialist playground designer, Fiona Robbe Landscape Architect, together with Council’s landscape architects and other technical staff.

 Council adopted a concept design for the playground in December 2016.
 The primary objective behind the design is inclusion - that there is something fun or challenging for everyone somewhere in the playground with plenty of opportunities to play alongside others and for social interaction.